Kaieeeeee/Sol/README.md

 This is a solidity assessment in Metacrafters with this I can test and experiment on how the code works.

 ## Description
 This solidity test serves as my assessment here in Metacrafters.
 I am looking forward to execute this correctly and have a knowledge in solidity.
+This project showcases how to make a mint and burn tokens using functions.

 ### Getting Started
->To execute this you will need Remix. https://remix.ethereum.org/
+1. To execute this you will need Remix. https://remix.ethereum.org/

->Copy the code then paste it on remix! viola!
+2. Copy the code then paste it on remix! viola!
+(Remember to put .sol t the end)

+Other notes: The code does not work on my end with pragma 0.8.18, I used pragma  0.8.26.

 ## Author
 Kyla Beatrice R. Buenaobra